(based on "Flip Phone")

 By avoiding unnecessary keystrokes and wiping inputs and by using a larger keypad on the touch panel the threshold should be reduced to (at all) use passwords and to choose "more complicated" ones.

-To access the lock screen, it usually is necessary, to briefly press a key (Home or Power) and then perform a wipe command on the touch panel.
+To access the lock screen, it is usually necessary, to briefly press a key (Home or Power) and then perform a wipe command on the touch panel.

 Then often (depending on the device) the relatively small standard keyboard appears at the bottom of the screen for entering a password.

-If you have chosen a password containing upper and lowercase letters, numbers and special characters, you have to turn (possibly several times) between the letters and numbers / special characters keyboard back and forth.
+If you have chosen a password containing upper and lowercase letters, numbers and special characters, you have to change (possibly several times) between the letters and numbers / special characters keyboard back and forth.

 In addition, you have to very carefully tap to avoid incorrect entries due to the small keys.

 This often means that users choose a very simple password or even do not use a password at all.